-Withdrawal requests will normally be processed within 21 working days of receiving the request.
+Withdrawal requests will normally be processed within 10 working days of receiving the request (but could take up to 21 working days).
 In very unusual circumstances we can delay the payment of withdrawals if we believe that making payments is not practicable or in the best interests of all Booster KiwiSaver investors.

 When a full withdrawal is made, tax will be deducted (or refunded) before the money is paid out.
 For partial withdrawals, while tax will normally be deducted (or refunded) at the end of the tax year, we may make a deduction from the amount payable to ensure that enough money remains in your account to cover any tax payment.